Code obfuscation

 Control flow obfuscation

 When determining the intent of an application, it is important to understand its control flow.
-Control flow obfuscation is to alter the “logical execution flow” of the application, by controlling the flow of the application dynamic in a different and controlled manner.
+Control flow obfuscation is to alter the “logical execution flow” of the application by controlling the flow of the application dynamic in a different and controlled manner.
 Obfuscating the control flow is a good way to obfuscate app logic and confuse hackers.
-By complicating the control flow, by for example control flow flattening (shown in the graphic above), it takes a lot longer to understand where the code is going or why it takes a certain direction.
+By complicating the control flow by, for example, control flow flattening (shown in the graphic above), it takes a lot longer to understand where the code is going or why it takes a certain direction.
 Additional control flow obfuscation can be implemented by using arbitrary and unexpected statements and inserting dead code that would never be executed to hide the true control flow.

 String obfuscation